 Dr William K. Lawrence

-He has a Doctorate in Education from Northeastern University, and his research focused on learning styles and preferences, personality types, and accommodating teaching methods in the college writing course.
-His education also includes a Masters in Education from George Washington University, an MA in Liberal Studies from SUNY Stony Brook, and an MFA in creative writing (with an emphasis in fiction) from the Southampton Writer's Program at Long Island University.
-He studied English (with a concentration in British Romantic Literature) and the History of Rock N Roll at Portland State University in Oregon.
+He has a Doctorate in Education Leadership from Northeastern University, and his research focused on learning styles/preferences, personality types, and accommodating teaching methods.
+His education also includes a Masters in Education from George Washington University, an MA in Liberal Studies from SUNY Stony Brook, and an MFA in creative writing from the Southampton Writer's Program at Long Island University in New York where he was born and raised.
+He studied English (with a concentration in British Romantic Literature and the History of Rock N Roll) at Portland State University in Oregon.

-Dr. Lawrence is also a published creative writer.
+He is also a published writer.
 His poems and stories have been published in various national and international journals and magazines.
-He is the author of two poetry collections, three chapbooks, and several novels including The Punk and the Professor.
+He is the author of nine books, including multiple nonfiction titles, three poetry collections, and several novels.